siddhi-coder/E-com_Website-/README.md

 Shopping cart: Add products to the cart, update quantities, and proceed to checkout.<br>
 Order processing: Complete the checkout process and receive confirmation of orders.<br>
 Admin interface: Manage products, orders, and users through the Django admin panel.<br>

+<h1><b>Usage</b></h1> <br>
+Run the development server:

+python manage.py runserver

+The website will be accessible at http://127.0.0.1:8000/.

+Access the admin panel at http://127.0.0.1:8000/admin/ and log in with the superuser credentials.

+Populate the database with products and manage orders through the admin panel.